jbau/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * To identify your posts with your role, log in with your discussion administrator email address and add the post or response.
 The responses and comments that you make include a colored banner with either "Staff" or "Community TA".

 * To post as a student, you must set up an alternate account with a different email address, go to the course URL and register, and then join the discussion.
-Reponses and comments do not have a banner and appear like any other student post.
+When you post as a student, your responses and comments do not have a banner or other distinguishing features: they appear the same as any other student post.

 **Note**: Posts by discussion administrators do not include a colored "Staff" or "Community TA" banner.
-Only responses to posts and comments made on responses do.
+The colored banner appears only when discussion administrators respond to existing posts or make a comment.

 ==========================================
 Use conventions in discussion subjects